 8 This low level of support is mostly explained by the vote of SEPI (Sociedad Estatal de Participaciones Industriales), a significant state shareholder of Red Eléctrica (20% ISC).
 According to its internal policy, SEPI always abstains from voting on remuneration-related items.
+9 On the 22 of June 2022, Indra Sistemas failed to approve at its AGM the re-election of Isabel Torremocha Ferrezuelo as Independent Director.

-On the 22 of June 2022, Indra Sistemas failed to approve at its AGM the re-election of Isabel Torremocha Ferrezuelo as Independent Director.
+On the 22 of June 2022, Indra Sistemas failed to approve at its AGM the re-election of isabel forremocha Ferrezuelo as Independent Director.
 Also, shareholder proposal (from SAPA) for the appointment of Jokin Aperribay Bedialauneta as Proprietary Director received a 53.61% support.
 At the same AGM, shareholder proposals (from Amber) calling for the dismissal of four independent directors received 53.06% of support.
 The lack of support in the re-election of this independent director, the appointment of the Proprietary Director and the dismissal of the other four independent directors respond to the coordinated action of three significant shareholders of the company.